grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/100 Test-for-functional-behavior.md

   </CodeGroup>

 1. Inspect the result output for your check.
-   It should looks something like this.
+   It should look something like this.

    ```
    ✓ response code was 200